heliosdrm/GRUtils.jl/internals/structure.md

     tickdata::Dict{Symbol, Tuple{Float64, Tuple{Float64,Float64}, Int}}
     ticklabels::Dict{Symbol, <:Function}
     perspective::Vector{Int}
+    camera::Vector{Floata64}
     options::Dict{Symbol, Int}
 end
 ```

 `Axes` is a type of objects that contain the graphical specifications of the coordinate system of a plot.
+It is defined in the file [`axes.jl`](https://github.com/heliosdrm/GRUtils.jl/blob/master/src/axes.jl).

-Axes are determined by their **`kind`**, which may be `:axes2d` for 2-D plots, `:axes3d` for 3-D plots, and `:axespolar` for polar plots.
+Axes are determined by their `kind`, which may be `:axes2d` for 2-D plots, `:axes3d` for 3-D plots, and `:axespolar` for polar plots.
 The rest of its fields are:

 * **`ranges`**: boundaries of the different axes/scales.
 They are given as a dictionary whose keys are symbols with the name of the axis (`:x`, `:y`, `:z`, `:c`), and whose values are tuples with two float values &mdash; the minimum and maximum values, respectively.
-* `tickdata`: numeric specifications of the "ticks" that are drawn on the axes.
+* **`tickdata`**: numeric specifications of the "ticks" that are drawn on the axes.
 They are given as a dictionary whose keys are the names of the axis (as for `range`), and whose values are tuples that contain for that axis: (1) the "minor" value between consecutive ticks; (2) a tuple with the two ends of the axis ticks; and (3) the number of minor ticks between "major", numbered ticks.
 * **`ticklabels`**: transformations between tick values and labels.
 They are given as a dictionary whose keys are the names of the axis, and whose values are functions that accept a number as argument, and return a string with the text that must be written at major ticks.
 (This only works for the X and Y axes).
-* **`perspective`**: A `Vector{Int}` that contains the "rotation" and "tilt" angles that are used to project 3-D axes on the plot plane.
+* **`perspective`**: A `Vector{Int}` that contains the "rotation" and "tilt" angles (in degrees), used to project 3-D axes on the plot plane.
 (Only for 3-D plots)
 * **`camera`**: A `Vector{Float64}` with the camera parameters (camera position, view center and "up" vector, only used in 3-D plots)
 * **`options`**: A `Dict{Symbol, Int}` with extra options that control the visualization of the axes.